Donders-Institute/bidscoin/docs/tutorial.rst

 .. code-block:: console

-   $ module add bidscoin
+   $ module add bidscoin                # Load the DCCN bidscoin module with the PATH settings and Anaconda environment
-   $ source activate /opt/bidscoin
+   $ source activate /opt/bidscoin      # Activate the python virtual environment with the BIDScoin python packages
-   $ pulltutorialdata
+   $ bidscoin --download .              # Download the tutorial data (use a "." for the current folder or adapt it to your needs)
-   $ cd bidscointutorial
+   $ cd bidscointutorial                # Go to the downloaded data (or provide the path to the subfolders when calling the bidscoin tools)

 The new ``bidscointutorial`` folder contains a ``raw`` source-data folder and a ``bids_ref`` reference BIDS folder, i.e. the intended end product of this tutorial.
 In the raw folder you will find these DICOM series (aka "runs"):